ctrlaltdeleon/infinitygauntlet/personal/journal-2021.md

 # 5-16

+- Movie!
-- Finishing up the "The New Mutants" movie.
+  - "The New Mutants".
 - Kuya visited then I took a nap.
 - Volleyball!
   - Had good numbers and good players, but could tell people got tired at the end.